Montalcino Tuscany

 The festival is popular and wonderful.

-At the time of the festival, the main square in Montalcino transforms itself into a performance space with live music and outdoor chairs and tables where you could listen to music performances while savoring local delicacies in the delightful Tuscan summer nights.
+At the time of the festival, Montalcino’s main square transforms into a performance space with live music and outdoor chairs and tables.

 The event is a delight and very easy to attend, even if you just happen to be passing by.